Provider data information

 The providers available through this application may not necessarily reflect the full extent of UnitedHealthcare's network of contracted providers.
 There may be providers or certain specialties that are not included in this application that are part of our network.
+Some providers who are part of our network may have multiple offices, or may practice at, one location but not others.
+Similarly, not all providers at listed facilities (hospitals, surgical centers, etc.) are network providers.
 If you don't find the provider you are searching for, you may contact the provider directly to verify participation status with UnitedHealthcare's network, or call the toll-free member phone number on your health plan ID card.
-We also recommend that, prior to seeing any physician, including any specialists or behavioral health providers, you call the physician's office to verify their participation status and availability.
+We also recommend that, prior to seeing any provider, including any specialists, behavioral health providers or dentists, you call the provider's office to verify their participation status and availability.
 The information included in the directory is accurate, to the best of the carrier's knowledge, as of the date of updating.

 Paper copies of the network provider directory are available at no cost to members by calling the customer service number on the back of your ID card.
 Non-members may download and print search results from the online directory.

 All practitioners and hospitals who are part of UnitedHealthcare networks must meet credentialing requirements.
 These requirements comply with National Committee for Quality Assurance credentialing standards.
 UnitedHealthcare reviews credentialing information provided by practitioners and hospitals before they become part of UnitedHealthcare's network.
 Every three years, UnitedHealthcare's practitioners and hospitals must supply updated information to UnitedHealthcare, which UnitedHealthcare reviews again.
 UnitedHealthcare verifies information that is supplied, such as where a physician received training and if the physician has a current license to practice.
 UnitedHealthcare instructs providers to notify UnitedHealthcare with updates at any time.